mercadolibre/mesh/README.md

 You can use as many elements in your container but they must add up to 12 so you do not have empty spaces in your grid.

-It is <strong>recommended</strong> to wrap your grids in a `.row` element.
+It is <strong>recommended</strong> to wrap your grids in a `.mesh-row` element.
 This helper clears the floats and resets the left gutter from the first element and the right gutter from the last one.

 The available classes to target different screen resolutions are: